zhouzilong2020/418-lock/README.md

 scripts/exp # run the experiment, the result will be saved at ./result

-scripts/fig # draw figures, will be saved at ./fig
+scripts/fig pdf # draw probability density function, will be saved at ./fig/pdf scripts/fig cdf # draw cumulative density function, will be saved at ./fig/cdf scripts/fig scale # draw scaling curve, will be saved at ./fig/scale scripts/fig bar # draw bar chart of the lock acquisition time, will be saved at ./fig/bar
 ```

 ## Roadmap